eager-dev/eagerx/docs/guide/tutorials/pendulum/learn.rst

 EagerxEnv
 #########

-Next, we will create a :attr:`~eagerx.core.env.EagerxEnv.step_fn` function.
+Next, we will create a :attr:`~eagerx.core.env.BaseEnv.step` function.
 Here we will calculate the reward and check for termination conditions.
 We terminate the episode if the number of steps is larger than 500.